Qwinn1/forktools/README.md

   - Seno:      `ln -s /home/user/.seno2 /home/user/.seno`
   - Beer:      `ln -s /home/user/.beernetwork /home/user/.beer`

 - These scripts assume the fork's repo directory is named 'forkname-blockchain'.
 A handful of forks didn't follow that convention.
 This can be easily solved by setting up symbolic links for those forks that break the convention.
-Here are the commands to create the necessary symlinks for the few I'm aware of (obviously edit "/home/user" portion to be the parent directory of your fork data directories):
+Here are the commands to create the necessary symlinks for the few I'm aware of (obviously edit "/home/user" portion to be the parent directory of your fork repo/code directories):

   - Dogechia:   `ln -s /home/user/doge-chia /home/user/dogechia-blockchain`
   - littlelambocoin:  `ln -s /home/user/littlelambocoin /home/user/littlelambocoin-blockchain`